Kamlesh364/Fruits_Veges_Image_classification/README.md

 : Krizhevsky, A., Sutskever, I., & Hinton, G. E. (2012).
 ImageNet classification with deep convolutional neural networks.
 In Advances in neural information processing systems (pp. 1097-1105).

 : Szegedy, C., Vanhoucke, V., Ioffe, S., Shlens, J., & Wojna, Z. (2016).
 Rethinking the inception architecture for computer vision.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 2818-2826).

+: Sandler, M., Howard, A., Zhu, M., Zhmoginov, A., & Chen, L. C. (2018).
+MobileNetV2: Inverted Residuals and Linear Bottlenecks.
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) (pp. 4510-4520).